appleple/ScrollScale/README.md

 });
 ```

-You can create some contants layer on the video to place these between div of contants class.
+You can create some contants layer on the video.
 ```html
 <div class="ScrollScale">
   <video src=""/>